openshift-metal3/dev-scripts/docs/custom-mao-and-capbm.md

 oc adm release info registry.svc.ci.openshift.org/openshift/origin-release:v4.0 --commits | grep baremetal
 ```

+The script ``custom-mao.sh`` will automate most of this for you once you have a
+cluster up and running.
+The following explains in more detail how to follow the
+process manually.

 ## 1) Launch a cluster as usual

 It’s assumed that you start by bringing up a cluster as usual.